Author: Deborah Marshall

 Director of Clinical Simulation at Mater Education, Dr Sarah Janssens said Mater’s partnership with Griffith has long provided meaningful change for the healthcare community.

-“By combining some of the country’s leading minds in educational research with the latest innovative expertise in education delivery, we are able to bring meaningful change for current healthcare cohorts and the next generation of health professionals and researchers.”
+“By combining some of the country’s leading minds in educational research with the latest innovative expertise in education delivery, we are able to bring meaningful change for current healthcare cohorts and the next generation of health professionals and researchers.
+We are excited to support Research Fellow Dr Yoriko Kikkawa with Griffith to see this project meet unmet needs across educational research.”